 When you choose VNA of Care New England as your flu shot provider, you are supporting the ongoing provision of wellness activities in your community.
 Several public flu clinics are held each year throughout Rhode Island.

-While there are no additional public flu clinics scheduled for the 2013-14 season, if you are interested in getting a flu shot, you may stop by VNA of Care New England offices at 51 Health Lane in Warwick, RI anytime between the hours of 8:00 am and 4:00 pm, Monday through Friday and receive the vaccination.
+While there are no additional public flu clinics currently scheduled, if you are interested in getting a flu shot, you may stop by VNA of Care New England offices at 51 Health Lane in Warwick, RI anytime between the hours of 8:00 am and 4:00 pm, Monday through Friday and receive the vaccination.

 Immunization a Powerful Weapon